 SAR Program Q&A

-But the biggest change really should be in how executive management and board of the fintech should become more engaged and knowledgeable over time.
-I had a fintech, a rather large company bought them out, but at the time they were a new Fintech.
-They were born as a technology company for a few years and they rolled over the fintech side.
-And throughout the years that I worked with them there was really no change.
+But the biggest change really should be in how the executive management and board of the fintech should become more engaged and knowledgeable over time.
+I had a FinTech, and a rather large company bought them out, but at the time they were a new FinTech.
+They were born as a technology company for a few years and they rolled over the FinTech side.
+And throughout the years that I worked with them, there was really no change.
 There was no change in how executive management and the board viewed not just the importance of what the anti-money laundering team was doing, but the production of what they were doing.
 They had zero interest.
 And so that’s something I would keep an eye on.

 Q: What if there is training, but the bank culture does not support the accountability for branch staff to support compliance through their day-to-day activities?
 How can this person change that culture?

 A: Okay.
-So, one of the things that has worked well for me when I was an anti-money laundering officer and I fought the same battle was this thing called a risk acceptance form.
-So not expectance, E-X, but A-C-C, acceptance form, and it is a form really that puts the readers on notice that we as the institution, we will be assuming the risks attached to non-compliance or apathy towards compliance rather of various areas of the institution.
-And because we’re going to be assuming this risk, I need to have it written down and I need to have people who have actual authority since the person who’s submitting it doesn’t have actual authority, they have the illusion authority usually.
+So, one of the things that worked well for me when I was an anti-money laundering officer and I fought the same battle was this thing called a risk acceptance form.
+It is a form that puts the readers on notice that we as the institution will be assuming the risks attached to non-compliance, or apathy towards compliance, rather than various areas of the institution.
+And because we’re going to be assuming this risk, I need to have it written down and I need to have people who have actual authority since the person who’s submitting it doesn’t have actual authority, they have the illusion of authority usually.

-Since you do not have actual authority, you need to send this risk acceptance form to the individuals who are making the decision do not support compliance at the front end and you can cover yourself.
-That’s the type of approach that a risk acceptance form provides for you, that documents the fact that you’re aware of this risk, that you have other people that are making decisions.
-Since you don’t have the right authority to make this decision, you have other people, it’s out of your hands, but it’s documented, and the executive management team is made aware of it.
+Since you do not have actual authority, you need to send this risk acceptance form to the individuals who are making the decision and do not support compliance at the front end and you can cover yourself.
+That’s the type of approach that a risk acceptance form provides for you, that documents the fact that you’re aware of this risk and that you have other people who are making decisions.
+Since you don’t have the right authority to make this decision it’s out of your hands, but it’s documented, and the executive management team is made aware of it.
 They don’t have to sign it, they don’t have to do anything, you can just send it to them.
 And then I would write a memo to cover the fact that you wrote this and that you made executive management, or the board, or whoever aware of this gap or this risk.
 That for me is the quickest way to deal with that.

 Q: Should you really be repeating the information held in other parts of the SAR?
 And I think it was specifically looking at the social security number.

 A: You do not have to repeat that information.
 I think it helps especially if you are dealing with multiple parties.
-If you were just filing a SAR on one per person or maybe two people.
-But at least in the U.S. the way that the SAR information comes in, it’s a lot easier to have all of that information in the actual narrative in the SAR body than it is to only have it in the suspect information in the actual form part.
+In the U.S. the way that the SAR information comes in, it’s a lot easier to have all of that information in the actual narrative in the SAR body than it is to only have it in the suspect information in the actual form part.
 But as far as repeating things, the only thing I would make sure to repeat in the narrative would be your reason why you’re filing, your why, your stab at what you think is going on.